estebangarcia21/tailwindcss-components/README.md

 # tailwind-components
-An easy to use utility for the creation of reusable TailwindCSS components.
+An easy to use package for the creation of reusable TailwindCSS components in React.

 ## Features
 - 🛠 **Typescript Support**